Aliezan/Aliezan/README.md

 # Welcome to My GitHub Profile! 👋

-##### I'm Muhammad Alieza Nuriman, a recent graduate with a passion for full-stack web development, specializing in JavaScript/TypeScript, PHP, and Go. 🪄
+##### I'm Muhammad Alieza Nuriman, a recent graduate with a passion for full-stack web development, specializing in JavaScript/TypeScript. 🪄

 ###### **Passionate about building scalable web applications and exploring innovative tech solutions**
 ---